JuanSapena/latex-presentation/README.md

-# LaTeX Template for Academic Presentations
+# Minimalist LaTeX Template for Academic Presentations

 This repository contains a minimalist template to write academic presentations with LaTeX Beamer.